snowyvibes/syncly/README.md

 # Syncly

-Syncly is a free, open-source notes and reminders app built with **Flutter**.
+Syncly is a free, open-source notes and tasks app built with **Flutter**.
 It works offline-first, syncs across devices, and emphasizes user privacy — no ads, no trackers.

 ## Features